-There are many options for meeting your health sciences education requirement, but not all options are the same.
+We’ve established that there are easy and hard ways to meet IBLCE’s health science requirement.
+Certainly, there are many options for meeting your health sciences education requirement, but not all options are the same.
 For example, online education may seem to beat going to a regular classroom, but it’s not for everyone.
 You may need much more structure and interaction to successfully complete a course.
 Or one way may work better for another if you want to actually know the material—rather than just “checking the box” to meet the requirement.
 Consider: how have you learned other information best?
 What fits your needs right now?

 How have you met, or how are you planning to meet, your Health Sciences education requirements?
 I’m interesting to hear the pros and cons of your experience.
 Comment below, or e-mail me at email@example.com